 Acupoint: TE-3 (Other Names: Triple Energizer-3/Zhong Zhu/Central Islet)

-The Triple Energizer-3 is a very important acupoint that supports sinus and ear health.
+The Triple Energizer-3 is a very important acupoint that supports ear health.
 You may find it strange that an acupoint supposed to benefit your ears is not located anywhere near them.
 That, however, is not a rare occasion in the practice of acupressure and reflexology.
 We often see acupoints with multiple benefits, many of which refer to body organs that are far away from the actual acupoint.
 But, where exactly will you find the TE-3?

 The TE-3 is located on the groove formed by the tendons of your fourth and fifth fingers.
 To find this acupoint and apply pressure, it is best to use your pointer finger.
 My advice would be to apply a firm, deep pressure for 4-5 seconds.
 Do not forget to stimulate the TE-3 on your other hand as well.
 This will help relieve any headache that has been caused by your blocked sinuses.